This article has links to products and services we recommend, which we may make a commission from.

 We partnered with A Chef’s Tour because of their commitment to local and authentic food experiences.

-They don’t pander to western palate and and instead focus on the local specialties, no matter the flavors or ingredients.
+They don’t pander to the western palate and instead focus on the local specialties, no matter the flavors or ingredients.

-Traveling like locals in one of Chiang Mai’s famous rod daeng trucks (also called red cars by locals), we explored the city streets, bustling with vendors, markets and food.
+Traveling like locals in one of Chiang Mai’s famous rod daeng trucks (also called red cars by locals), we explored the local food scene.

-For over 4.5 hour tour, we explored distinctive northern Thai cuisine at bustling markets, specialty vendors and family owned eateries.
+For over 4.5- hours, we tried distinctive northern Thai cuisine at bustling markets, specialty vendors, and family-owned eateries.

 Cowboy Hat Lady Chiang Mai – Busiest Street Food Stall

-Our first stop on the tour was the famous cowboy hat lady for a steaming plate of braised pork.
+Kicking off our food tour was a stop at Chiang Mai’s famous cowboy hat lady for a steaming plate of braised pork.

 Located across from Chang Phueak, the old city North Gate, you can easily spot the cowboy hat lady stall with her picture.